How Does the WLP Work?

 The Watershed Legacy Program Manager has the education and experience to provide assistance and advice when planning out your projects, all you need to do is ask.
-We also have the Watershed Legacy Program Team that consists of agricultural specialists who are able to fill in any knowledge gaps when it comes to detailed technical, fine tuning of project specifics.
+We also have the Watershed Legacy Program Team that consists of agricultural specialists who are able to fill in any knowledge gaps when it comes to technical fine tuning of project details.

 The WLP aims at improving the way our landscape is managed within the Oldman Watershed to improve water quality.
 There are seven key categories under which landowners and watershed stewardship groups (WSGs) can apply for funding:

 Riparian and Creek Restoration Projects